 The early part of the 1980s brought The Whites – by then renamed to reflect their family ties – to national prominence as their simple, traditionally-rooted yet dynamic sound put them on Billboard’s country charts with a succession of Top 20 hits.
 Favorites like their first Top 10, “You Put The Blue In Me,” as well as “Hangin’ Around,” “Give Me Back That Old Familiar Feeling,” and “Pins And Needles,” – the latter all produced by Sharon’s husband, Ricky Skaggs (the two married in 1981) – introduced them to new audiences, culminating in the induction as members of the Grand Ole Opry in 1984.

-In 2007, after years of blending their voices from the living room to the stage, The Whites teamed up with Ricky Skaggs on Salt of the Earth, their first collaborative effort, which earned them a Grammy Award for Best Southern, Country, or Bluegrass Gospel Album and a Dove Award for Bluegrass Recorded Album of the Year.
-Buck, Sharon, Cheryl, and Ricky share lead vocals with Skaggs' award winning band Kentucky Thunder laying the foundation for their tight family harmony.
-Traditional hymns, a few familiar favorites, and brand new treasures flow throughout the album providing an intimate look into the heart of one of music's most beloved families.
+After years of blending their voices from the living room to the stage, The Whites teamed up with Ricky Skaggs on Salt of the Earth (2007), their first collaborative effort, which earned them a GRAMMY Award for Best Southern, Country, or Bluegrass Gospel Album and a Gospel Music Association (GMA) Dove Award for Bluegrass Recorded Album of the Year.
+Buck, Sharon, Cheryl, and Ricky share lead vocals with Skaggs’ award winning band Kentucky Thunder laying the foundation for their tight family harmony.
+Traditional hymns, a few familiar favorites, and brand new treasures flow throughout the album providing an intimate look into the heart of one of music’s most beloved families.